 To install the battery pack

-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) outward.
+- 1 Turn off the computer, close the LCD screen lid, and unplug the AC adapter if plugged. - 2 Unscrew the two screws (1), slide the bottom cover in the direction of the arrow (2), and remove the cover.